gt732/FortiFetch/README.md

 FortiFetch is licensed under the MIT license.
 See the LICENSE file for more information.

 ## Contact
-If you have any questions or comments about FortiFetch, please feel free to contact us at our Github repository.
+If you have any questions or comments about FortiFetch, please feel free to contact me.